myadavin/eda.py/README.md

  1. Getting to know data
  2. Data pre processing / missing data
- 3. Cross table and data validation and visualiazation
+ 3. Crosstable and data validation and visualization
  4. Logistic Regression on the data set
  5. KNN analysis